There are multiple ways to distribute snaps as the format is not tied to a specific distribution system.

 You’ll choose a unique developer namespace as part of the store account creation process.
 This namespace will represent you as a publisher in the store and you won’t be able to change it afterwards.

 snapcraft register command, clicking New Snap on the developer portal, or by visiting the Register name page.
-You can also grant other developers permission to publish versions of a snap you own, for example as part of an open source project.
+You can also grant other developers permission to release versions of a snap you own, for example as part of an open source project.

-Uploading snaps to the store can be done directly with the
+Pushing snaps to the store can be done directly with the